JikesRVM/jikesrvm.github.io/ProjectStatus.md

 ## Infrastructure

-- Regression tests are run regulary and reports are sent to the regressions mailing list
+- Regression tests are run regulary for ia32, x64 and ppc64 and reports are sent to the regressions mailing list
 - Core team members have access to a Jenkins server to view test results in detail
 - More regression machines would be useful, in particular PowerPC machines that can be accessed by all team members
 - Currently no code review tools in use